sky-as-code/aws-as-code/README.md

 # AWS-as-code
-A collection of AWS hands-on challenges.
+A collection of AWS hands-on labs / challenges with source code solution.

 Each challenge has a description and solutions in Cloudformation, AWS CLI and Terraform.
 You should try to solve the described problem yourself before looking at solutions.